curityio/react-native-haapi-example/README.md

 # Curity Identity Server configuration

-To configure clients needed for this example to run on android, theres a [Config Spec](android-with-fallback-config-spec.xml) that can be imported using the admin UI in `Changes -> Run Config Spec`.
+To configure clients needed for this example to run, theres a [Config Spec](setup-mobile-clients-config-spec.xml) that can be imported using the admin UI in `Changes -> Run Config Spec`.
 Running this spec will prompt you for the relevant information needed to setup the server for using HAAPI with attestation, and fallback dynamic registration when attestation is not supported.